Directly to the content

 Sources of MK-4

-MK-4, a subtype of vitamin K2, is mainly found in animal foods.
+MK-4, a subtype of vitamin K2, is primarily found in animal foods.
 The richest sources include:

-• Meat: Liver and other offal in particular contain high amounts of MK-4.
+• Meat: Especially liver and other organ meats contain high amounts of MK-4.

 • Eggs: Egg yolk is a good source of MK-4.